UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 We can plot the `mfr` column frequencies using Altair using the following code.

 See how quick that was?
+Just five lines\!

-Now let’s go through the steps.
+Now let’s take a moment and go through the steps of what each line means.

 ---